 Foreign correspondent, war correspondent, nightly news reporter, investigative journalist and company director – Leisa Goddard knows the media and is making sure you do too.

-Leisa Goddard has more than two decades of experience working and presenting news and current affairs for Australia’s three commercial television networks.
+Leisa Goddard has more than three decades of experience working and presenting news and current affairs for Australia’s three commercial television networks - experience that now guides PR strategy, advice and campaigns for Adoni Media clients.

 From years as Network Ten’s United States Bureau Chief based in Los Angeles to New York, Europe, Indonesia and the Afghanistan war to politics, disasters and daily news at home across Australia – Leisa Goddard has recorded history as it happens.